oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 grammar.

-Table 3-3 lists the complete set of type options, including the option name, type, ID character, and description; the ID characters are used in standard JADN representation ([section 3.1.5.1](#3151-native-json-representation)) when specifying type options.
+Table 3-3 lists the complete set of type options, including the option name, type, ID character, and description.
+The ID characters are used in standard JADN representation ([section 3.1.5.1](#3151-native-json-representation)) when specifying type options.